-You will find this important historical sight directly next to the metal bridge, on its eastern side.
-The castle of Agia Mavra is the largest castle in the area, it remained in a fairly good condition.
-The first walls of the castle were built by the Sicilian governor, to protect the area from the pirates.
+The first walls of Agia Mavra Castle were built by the Sicilian governor Giovanni Orsini, to protect the island and its surrounding area from the pirates.
 After a few years, in 1294 the island became a property of Franks.
-Around 1300 Lefkada town became economical center of the island, so the strong fort was neccessary solution against raiders.
-Initially the area of Agia Mavra was much smaller than today, but it has been rebuilt and expanded several times with barracks, administrative buildings, cisterns, and storage rooms.
+Around the year of 1300 this area became more important and it was dedicated as the economical center of Lefkada island, so a stronger fort was a neccessary solution against pirates and invaders.
+The first buildings of Agia Mavra was much smaller than today, but it has been rebuilt and expanded several times with barracks, administrative buildings, cisterns and storage rooms.

-Later Venetians took control over the island, and Lefkada became a Venetian province.
-The Venetians increased the area of the fortress, even strengthened its walls.
-You can still see the main symbol of Venice, the Lion of Saint Mark in many places.
+At the beginning of 15th century Ottomans occupied the area: they were built a mosque and a small bridge inside the walls of the castle.
+Turks ruled over Agia Mavra until 17th century: Venetians took control over the island, under the command of Francesco Morosini, and Lefkada became a Venetian province.
+The Venetians increased the area of the fortress and strengthened its walls.
+You may still see the main symbol of Venice, the Lion of Saint Mark in many places.

-In 1888 there was a large fire which destroyed several buildings inside, but only a few of them have been rebuilt after disaster.
+In the year of 1888 a large fire destroyed several buildings inside, and just a few of these were rebuilt after the disaster.

-Accessibility: by car, or walking from Lefkada town
+- Accessibility: by car or by walking from Lefkada town